 - Type B-vent fireplaces are usually nice to look at, but the units are gas hogs and not very efficient.

-- The typical indoor fireplace insert is straight vented through the roof with masonry enclosure and a chimney, with most of the heat just going up the chimney.
-One way to remedy this is to put a wood burning insert into the chimney.
+- The typical indoor fireplace insert is straight vented through the roof with a masonry enclosure and a chimney, with most of the heat just going up the chimney.
+One way to remedy this is to put a wood-burning insert into the chimney.